skyformat99/lora_device_lib/readme.md

 LDL is an easy to use [LoRaWAN](https://en.wikipedia.org/wiki/LoRa#LoRaWAN) implementation for nodes/devices

-Below is an abridged example showing how LDL interfaces are used to:
+Below is an abridged example showing how to:

 - initialise the library
 - join a network